• Skip to primary navigation

 • If dairy agrees with you, milk can be used instead of coconut milk.

-• Many shepherd’s pie recipes call for Worcester sauce which I switched out for Red Boat.
+• Many shepherd’s pie recipes call for Worcestershire sauce which I switched out for Red Boat.
 All of Red Boat’s products are gluten-free as they do not contain wheat or wheat by-products and are produced in a gluten free facility.
 The ingredients are quite simple: just anchovy and sea salt.

 There you go.
 Hearty and flavorful shepherd’s pie is the perfect comfort food for the cooler nights ahead.
 The rich ground lamb covered in a heavenly blanket of golden-brown mashed potatoes is sure to get a thumbs up from your family.
 And we all love that, right? 🙂